-You may need further treatment if cancer is found in the lymph nodes or close to the edge of the tissue removed.
-If the histology show that you need further treatment, an appointment will be made with the clinical oncology team to discuss this with you.
+If the histology (tissue analysis) indicates you need further treatment, an appointment will be made with the clinical oncology team (radiotherapy) or medical oncology team (chemotherapy) to discuss this with you.

 Should I continue to have cervical smears?

 No, cervical smear tests are not necessary after this operation, as your cervix will have been removed.